 Introduce the definition of criteria.
 Feel free to include the fun fact that “criteria” is actually plural and one criteria is called a “criterion.”

 Criteria (n): standards by which something is judged.

-Clarify this meaning by explaining that a person who believes rides should be kept open is using “entertainment” as a criteria, but, someone who thinks that rides should be closed down are thinking about “safety.”
+Clarify this meaning by explaining that a person who believes rides should be kept open is using “entertainment” as their criteria, but someone who thinks that rides should be closed down is thinking about “safety.”